NumesSanguis/FACSvatar/README.md

 - **Animators**: Copy facial expressions from a video/webcam to your avatar.
 - **Affective Computing**: Enable Human-Agent Interaction (HAI) by inputting your human-analysis into a ML-model, output FACS values, and have your Embodied Conversational Agent (ECA) display it.
-- **Psychologists**: Create stimuli with the same facial expressions across avatars of different sex, age and ethnicity.
+- **Psychologists**: Create stimuli with the same facial configurations across avatars of different sex, age and ethnicity.

 FACSvatar is already operable with:
-- This framework's glue, allowing modules to communicate: [ZeroMQ](https://zeromq.org/)
 - Tracking software:
   * [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace): Extract facial AUs from videos/webcam.
 - Visualization software: